r-arvind/r-arvind.github.io/_posts/2020-12-11-how-to-make-your-own-css-framework-part-2.md

 <a href="{{site.url}}/how-to-make-your-own-css-framework-part-3/">How to make your own CSS Framework - Designing</a>

-<a href="javascript:void(0)">How to make your own CSS Framework - Coding/Documenting</a> (Coming on 31st December)
+<a href="javascript:void(0)" rel="nofollow noopener">How to make your own CSS Framework - Coding/Documenting</a> (Coming on 31st December)

-There are various other architecture likes <a href="https://suitcss.github.io/" rel="nofollow" target="_blank">SuitCSS</a> which I haven't mentioned here for the purpose of keeping this aricle short and concise.
+There are various other architecture likes <a href="https://suitcss.github.io/" rel="noopener" target="_blank">SuitCSS</a> which I haven't mentioned here for the purpose of keeping this aricle short and concise.
 You can find more about it by just seraching them on the internet.